dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **How do you delete a user?**

-Assuming you are not using any user integration then users can be delete using the Cluster Management Console but this can be cumbersome if you have a large amount to manage.
+Assuming you are not using any user integration then users can be delete using the Cluster Management Console, but this can be cumbersome if you have a large amount to manage.

 In this exercise we will delete the previously created user via an API call.
-In a real world scenario this call could be automatically trigger if a user left the company.
+In a real-world scenario this call could be automatically trigger if a user left the company.

 ## Deleting a user configuration